robotec-ua/robotec_image_filtering/README.md

 ## Example of use
 That's not good to try detecting objects on pictures that aren't containing any desired objects.
 For optimization purposes, there should be a filter.
 This filter would try to detect some objects based on colors of the desired object and send the image further if there any object you would like it to be.

-To start the filtering you should run :
+To start the filtering you should change the parameters in `launch/filtering.launch` and then run :
 ~~~bash
 $ roslaunch agrotec_image_filtering filtering.launch
 ~~~